HSA

-As the cost of healthcare and providing benefits to employees continues to rise, employers need to explore options beyond the traditional health insurance plan.
-Offering your employees an HSA, or health savings account, can be a cost-effective way to enhance your benefit plan while providing both immediate and long-term value.
+As the cost of healthcare and providing benefits to employees continues to rise, employers need to explore options beyond traditional health insurance plans.
+Offering your employees a Health Savings Account (HSA) can be a cost-effective way to enhance your benefit plan while providing both immediate and long-term value.

 An HSA is an employee-owned savings account where money can be set aside on a pre-tax basis to be used to pay for qualified out-of-pocket medical expenses.
 These medical expenses include things like deductibles, copayments, coinsurance, and more.
-Contributions can be made by both employees and employers.
+Like in an FSA, contributions can be made by both employees and employers.

 Employers who wish to offer HSAs must have a Section 125 plan (also known as a cafeteria plan) in place.
 An employee must be enrolled in a high deductible health plan (HDHP) in order to make or receive contributions to the HSA.
 Contributions are transferred to a custodian, typically a bank, where they are held until withdrawn.

-Employee contributions to an HSA are pre-tax.
-Employer contributions are not taxable to the employee either.
-Employees can use the funds in the account for qualified medical expenses at any time.
-For example, as they incur medical expenses years down the road, they will not be taxed.
+Both employee and employer contributions to an HSA are pre-tax (aka not taxed).
+Employees can use the funds in the account for qualified medical expenses at any time, even years down the road, and still not be taxed on them.
 After age 65 or in the event of a disability, the funds can be used for any expense without a tax penalty, though these withdrawals would be subject to income tax.

-Health savings accounts are not only a tool that can be used by employees in the present, they can be held for future expenses as well.
+HSAs are not only a tool that can be used by employees in the present, but also in the future.
 Amounts held in an HSA will earn interest on a tax-free basis and they may also be invested.
-When an employee leaves their job, they are able to take their account with them, including employer-funded contributions, making HSAs an effective savings tool.
+In addition to this, when an employee leaves their job, they are able to take their account with them, including employer-funded contributions, making HSAs an effective savings tool (other benefit accounts like FSAs and HRAs don’t allow this unless under certain circumstances).

 We can help you determine if offering an HSA is right for your company.
-Request a free HSA quote to learn more and discuss your options with an MSIG benefits specialist.
+Request a free HSA quote below today to learn more and discuss your options with an MSIG employee benefits specialist!

 Health Savings Account - Practitioner Using a Calculator While Working on a Laptop with Stethoscope and Tablet on a Desk